piotrrosinski77/Network-Analyzer-Android/README.md

 - Check your IP address
 - Check your subnet mask

-\n Available soon in Google Play Store!
+Available soon in Google Play Store!